ERRORCODE509/Aurora-Homebrew-GUI/README.md

 ![Screenshot](https://raw.githubusercontent.com/ERRORCODE509/Aurora-Homebrew-GUI/main/screenshot.png)

 Report bugs and make suggestions in the issue tracker.
+[There's also a project board if you want to track progress.](https://github.com/users/ERRORCODE509/projects/5)